hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some of whom were and still may be his foes.
 >
-> He has been told 'tis prudent to be civil,
+> He has been told it is prudent to be civil,
 >
 > And sometimes hold a candle to the Devil.